-“(3) And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and threescore days, clothed in sackcloth… (10) And they that dwell upon the earth shall rejoice over them, and make merry, and shall send gifts one to another; because these two prophets tormented them that dwelt on the earth.”
-(Revelation 11:3, 10)
+“(3) And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and threescore days, clothed in sackcloth.
+(4) These are the two olive trees, and the two candlesticks standing before the God of the earth.”
+(Revelation 11:3-4)

 “When a prophet speaketh in the name of the LORD, if the thing follow not, nor come to pass, that is the thing which the LORD hath not spoken, but the prophet hath spoken it presumptuously: thou shalt not be afraid of him.”
 (Deuteronomy 18:22)

-Revelation 11:3 tells us that the Two Witnesses will be clothed in sackcloth during the time of their ministry:
+Revelation 11:3 tells us that the Two Witnesses will wear sackcloth clothing during their ministry:

 “And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and threescore days, clothed in sackcloth.”
 (Revelation 11:3)